-This component will accumulate funds for 25 years, and then on a continuous 10 year cycle, for the major repair/replacement of a percentage of the common area walls.
+This component will accumulate funds every 6 years for the major repair/replacement of a percentage of the common area walls to be done in conjunction with each paint cycle.
 The accumulate funds should be used as needed, and the percentage budgeted for repair/replacement should be adjusted over time as conditions dictate.